Saint Annie, Missouri

+Unincorporated community in Missouri, U.S.

 Saint Annie was an unincorporated community in southwest Pulaski County, Missouri, United States.
 The community was about a mile south of Cookville, but the post office moved depending on where the postmaster lived.
 The last active post office was located on Webster Drive just west of the Laclede-Texas county line approximately five miles north of Lynchburg.
 The community of Winnipeg is about 3 1/2 miles to the northwest.

 History

 The oldest records place the unincorporated community of Saint Annie in southwest Pulaski County close to the Texas County line, Township 34 Range 12.
 This was in the southern portion of the Roubidoux township of Pulaski County.
 The community was only one mile south of Cookville.

 A post office at Saint Annie was established in 1867 with George Hume as postmaster.
 It is suggested that it was named after a diminutive expression for Mexican General Antonio Lopez de Santa Anna by Missouri Mexican War veterans.
-The post office was later moved to Laclede County, southwest of present day Ft.
+The post office was later moved to Laclede County, southwest of present-day Ft.
 Leonard Wood, but retained the name.

 By the 1890s the Saint Annie community had both a school and a church.
 The Saint Annie Baptist Church was organized in 1891 with T. H. Bollenger as the first pastor.
 This new church was organized in November, 1891, with eleven constituent members.
-Other early pastors included W. H. Howell - 1892-1893, J.N.
+Other early pastors included W. H. Howell - 1892–1893, J.N.
 Manes – 1894, G. L. Shockley – 1895, J. J. Watts – 1896, and A. R. Fetterhoff.
 The Pulaski County Association of Baptist Churches held its annual meeting with the St. Annie church in 1895.
 The annual minutes record: “Cookville, Mo., August 2, 1895.
 The Pulaski County Association of Baptist Churches met this day in its twenty-fifth annual session with the St. Annie church in the grove near St. Annie School House, Pulaski County, Mo.”
 During that 1895 meeting, A. J. Riddle and James Roberson were set apart as deacons of the St. Annie Church, the church having previously ordered said ordination.
 The association would again meet at Saint Annie in 1911.